cadbox1/cadell.dev/content/posts/i-write-notes.md

 ## Summary

 I write notes and that's kind of how I do it.
 Actually, these are just some of my favourite strategies so far because how I write them changes quite regularly.
-Experimenting is big part of writing notes so play around and experiment for yourself and you might find something that works for you.
+Experimenting is big part of writing notes so play around and experiment for yourself to find something that works for you.